adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing.md

 `Write more pure functions`.
 It will help making our codes to be more testable.

 - Pure functions:
-  - Return value / error (easiest, check the output directly)
+  - Returns value / error (easiest, check the output directly)

 - Impure functions:
-  - change of states (hard, listen to the state change)
+  - Change the internal states (hard, listen to the state change)
-  - call third party dependencies (very hard, might need to inject some codes to test)
+  - Invoke external dependencies (very hard, might need to inject some codes to test)

 ## ~~The Goal~~ The Ultimate Goals